sayeedkhalshi/learnea-dev-docs/project-business-requirements.md

-<h2>This is how the profuct can be developed to the technical perspective</h2>
+<h2>This is how the profuct can be developed to the technical perspective.
+Concept of layers, nodes, motion, momentum, changes, wave, frequency and other universe's virtual and quantum properties will be enforced by imlementing those features below.
+So learning becomes natural.
+But they also follow other learning related terms.
+The economics portion isn't ready yet. </h2>
  <h4>Base features</h4>
  <ul>
+    <li></li>
     <li>Users - wallet</li>
     <li>Wave function</li>
     <li>Projects</li>